Updated: Jun 17

 Turn off oven and open oven door about 10”/25 cm., leaving the boule in the oven for a final 10 minutes.

-Remove Dutch oven and transfer boule to a cooling rack.
+Remove Dutch oven from the oven and turn the bould and parchment to a cooling rack.
+Peel off the parchment.
 Allow to fully cool which could take a few hours or even overnight.
 The bread will continue to develop as it cools, so use restraint and wait (it’s hard!).